-In 910 AD, the Anglo-Saxons were attacked by the Vikings, at the Battle of Tettenhall.
+In 910 AD, the Anglo-Saxons were attacked by Vikings, at the Battle of Tettenhall.
 The first day of battle did not go well for the English.
 As their remnant army huddled in the keep, the King called in his poet to rally their spirits.
 This was the first telling of the epic poem Beowulf.

-Long ago, when English Olde was new,
+Upon a time, when English Olde was new,

 And monasteries with vocations grew,

 A poet came, whose name is long forgotten.

 The Anglos loved their king, whose name was Thayne,

 Who followed Christ alone, right from his youth,